ruyabozcan/ruyabozcan/README.md

 ### JTL Shop Video Plugin for my internship project
 ### Ground Operations at SunExpress
 ### I’m currently working at SunExpress as an Ground Operations Intern
-### 🤝 I'm Open to Collaboration

-I'm always excited to work on new and interesting projects.
-If you have any open-source projects or initiatives that need contributions, feel free to reach out!

 ### Thank you for visiting my GitHub profile!🚀
 ### Feel free to explore my repositories and projects.⭐🌱